user202729/plover_websocket_server/README.md

 For example `{"stroke": ["S-"]}` (note that invalid keys are silently dropped), or `{"translation": "abc"}`.

+If there's some error during the execution, it will be silently ignored and printed on stderr.

 If the `"force"` key is `true` then the command will be executed even when the engine is turned off.
 Note that `{PLOVER:RESUME}` will have no effect in that case.